Living Room Decluttering Tips: Step-by-Step Guide

 Embracing a minimalist approach is all about focusing on the quality and purpose of the items in your living room.
 This mindset shift encourages you to evaluate each item with a critical eye.

 • Joy and Purpose: As you hold each item, ask yourself whether it brings you joy or serves a practical purpose in your living room.
 If it does neither, it might be time to part ways with it.
-This technique, popularised by Marie Kondo, is an effective way to curate your belongings and maintain a decluttered living room.
+This technique, popularised by Marie Kondo, effectively curates your belongings and maintains a decluttered living room.

 • Quality Over Quantity: Strive for quality over quantity.
 Invest in items that are durable and timeless, reducing the need for constant replacements and reducing your environmental footprint.